briansdenny/briandenny.net-dev/content/_index.md

       title: 'A Little More About Me'
       subtitle: ''
       text: |-
-        I'm a writer and editor with extensive formal training in research methodologies (quantitative and qualitative) and many years of experience teaching and coaching adults.
-I'm naturally inquisitive, so I enjoy learning and am always eager to take on new challenges.
-My varied skillset has refined my ability to ask the right questions, effectively analyze problems, identify creative solutions, report my findings, and teach others how to do the same.
+       My writing, editing, research, and teaching have opened many interesting doors for me, and I'm excited for the future!
+My varied skillset has refined my ability to ask tough questions, effectively analyze problems, identify creative solutions, report on my findings, and teach others how to do the same.

     design:
       columns: '1'